stimulsoft/Samples-ASP.NET-6.0-MVC-Web-Report-Generator/README.md

-# ASP.NET Core MVC C# samples for Stimulsoft Reports.WEB
+# ASP.NET Core MVC samples for Stimulsoft Reports.WEB

 #### This repository contains the source code of the examples of usage Stimulsoft Reports.WEB reporting tool in the ASP.NET Core applications, using C# code and HTML5 components.
-This product and examples are compatible with .NET 5.0 and higher.
+This product and examples are compatible with .NET 5.0 / 6.0 / 7.0 frameworks.

 # Overview
 This repository has some examples (Visual Studio Projects) each in different folders: